FREE-Merging: Fourier Transform for Efficient Model Merging: Preliminaries

 \section{Preliminaries}

-\textbf{Notation.} Assume that $f_{\theta}(x)\rightarrow y$ represents a neural network parameterized by $\theta$, where the input $x \in R^m$ and the output $y \in R^n$.
+\textbf{Notation.} Assume that $f_{\theta}(x)\rightarrow y$ represents a neural network parameterized by $\theta$, where $x \in R^m$ is the input and $y \in R^n$ is the output.
 Recent studies have focused on model merging via task vectors.
 For task $k$, the task vector is defined as $v_k =\theta_k-\theta_{pre}$, where $\theta_{k}$ is the fine-tuned model for task $k$, and $\theta_{pre}$ is the corresponding pre-trained model.
-Additionally, $e_k$ represents the task expert that retains the ability to solve task $k$ with few parameters.
+Additionally, $e_k$ represents the task expert that retains the ability to solve the task $k$ with few parameters.

-\textbf{Problem Definition.} The task of model merging aims to combine models $\{\theta_k\}_{k=1}^K$ for tasks $T=\{t_i\}_{i=1}^K$ into a single model $\theta_m$ that can handle all tasks in $T$.
-This paper focuses on a more practical scenario, where a shared pre-trained model $\theta_{pre}$ serves as the base for all fine-tuned models.
-It is formulated as $\theta_m = \lambda \sum_{k=1}^K \hat G(\theta_k)$, and when based on the task vector, it becomes $\theta_m=\theta_{pre}+\lambda \Sigma_{k=1}^K G(v_k)$, where $\lambda$ is the coefficient, and $\hat G/G$ is transformation on the parameters.
-Assuming a consistent pre-trained model aligns with trends toward foundation architectures, like LLaMa~\cite{touvron2023llama} for language and CLIP~\cite{radford2021learning} for vision, which are then fine-tuned for specific tasks.
+\textbf{Problem Definition.} The objective of model merging is to combine models $\{\theta_k\}_{k=1}^K$ for tasks $T=\{t_i\}_{i=1}^K$ into a single model $\theta_m$ that can handle all tasks in $T$.
+We focus on a practical scenario where a shared pre-trained model $\theta_{pre}$ serves as the base for all fine-tuned models.
+It is formulated as $\theta_m = \lambda \sum_{k=1}^K \hat G(\theta_k)$, and with task vector, it becomes $\theta_m=\theta_{pre}+\lambda \Sigma_{k=1}^K G(v_k)$, where $\lambda$ is the coefficient, and $\hat G/G$ is transformation on the parameters.
+Assuming a shared pre-trained model aligns with trends toward foundation models, like LLaMa~\cite{touvron2023llama} for language and CLIP~\cite{radford2021learning} for vision, which are then fine-tuned for specific tasks.